 Here’s how individual post insights look:

-An interesting new dimension of this part of Instagram analytics is the ability to see the impact of a single post on your follower count.
+An interesting part of Instagram analytics is the ability to see the impact of a single post on your follower count.
 You can now see how many followers can be attributed to individual posts!

 Comments are a higher form of engagement, as they demonstrate that users spent extra effort to interact with your content.
 To boost commenting and the likelihood of getting content to the top of people’s feeds or the Explore page, many users have resorted to creating Instagram pods.
 These are basically secret groups where all members of the pod notify the others when they have a new post up, so everyone can interact with it.